akolbin/eks-monitoring/README.md

 terraform plan
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For questions and support:
-- Create an issue in the GitHub repository
-- Contact the DevOps team
-- Check the troubleshooting section above